 The more specific #covid channel is reserved for pandemic-related questions and resources on topics such as funding for the Coronavirus Aid, Relief and Economic Security (CARES) Act.

 Previously, conversations could stall in convoluted email chains.
-Now, anyone can go to the appropriate channel and start a thread, a feature that organises topics without cluttering the main conversation.
+Now anyone can go to the appropriate channel and start a thread, a feature that organizes topics without cluttering the main conversation.
 From sharing resources to coordinating large-scale systems improvements, this more relaxed communication makes it easier for everyone to do their job.
-‘There’s something different, in a good way, about the ease of firing something off in a Slack channel as opposed to setting up an email’, Harvey says.
+“There’s something different, in a good way, about the ease of firing something off in a Slack channel as opposed to setting up an email,” Harvey says.

 A culture of continuous learning and collaboration

-That fluid sharing of knowledge allows the VA and Built for Zero to bring to bear the full power of their collective wisdom in finding a solution.
+That fluid knowledge sharing allows the VA and Built for Zero to bring to bear the full power of their collective wisdom in finding a solution.
 Homelessness won’t be solved overnight, but by working seamlessly together, we’re getting closer, step by step.